-Symbiosis was founded in 2008, as a partner company with the architecture firm, Mangone Architect, which was founded in 1994 in West Palm Beach, FL.
-Symbiosis currently has offices in Ottawa, Canada + West Palm Beach, FL
+Symbiosis was founded in 2008 in West Palm Beach, FL.
+Symbiosis currently has offices in Abu Dhabi + West Palm Beach, FL

 Giancarlo Mangone_PhD_M.
 Arch.

 Current Practice || Giancarlo Mangone, PhD, M. Arch, is currently principal of Symbiosis : Sustainable Design + Consulting.
 Dr. Mangone is also Head of Strategic Master Planning at ADNOC, where he leads the strategic planning and implementation of all assets owned by the national corporation, ADNOC.
 This includes the expansion of the Ruwais region, a critical national economy driver for the UAE, in ways that drive innovative and resilient business development, win-win investments, and foster world class livability and sustainability.